By MARK KENNEDY

 AP Entertainment Writer

-"The Last Thing He Wanted," a Netflix release, is rated R for language, some violence, disturbing images and brief nudity.
-Running time: 115 minutes.
+"Spenser Confidential," a Netflix release, is rated R for violence, language throughout and sexual content.
+Running time: 110 minutes.
 One star out of four.

 MPAA definition of R: Restricted.
 Under 17 requires accompanying parent or adult guardian.